NORTHERN PIKE FISHING TRIPS

 Crooks Lake Lodge is located on the famous Upper Eagle River watershed, a 60-mile floatplane flight from Goose Bay, Labrador.

 Target large northern pike up to 20-pounds.
 Comfortable and unpretentious, the lodge caters to six anglers per week.
 The Lodge is only open in June and July for peak brook trout and pike fishing.

 Minor Bay Lodge is located on the southwest corner of Wollaston Lake, Canada’s 13th largest lake, and the spawning ground of monstrous northern pike and lake trout.
 The lake covers an area of over 1,300 square miles, with over 800 square miles of water within its boundaries.
 The Lodge is only open in June and July.

 Great Slave Lake Trophy Pike Fishing in the land of the Midnight Sun.
 NW Territories is home to the world-famous Great Slave Lake, which is 300 miles long.
 The Lodge is a 12-minute floatplane flight from Yellowknife.
-Trout Rock Lodge is sold-out for the 2020 season.
+Trout Rock Lodge weeks sell out fast.
 Plan on booking early for this unique operation.